mykola-zomchak/abot_software/README.md

 # Project Title

-N.O.O.B(Not Ordinal Opensource Bot) is simple bot that uses opencv to analize screenshot of Pac-Man field and make desigion on where to move in real time.
+N.O.O.B(Not Ordinal Opensource Bot) is simple bot that uses opencv to analize screenshot of Game (Pac-Man) field and make desigion on where to move in real time.

 ## Getting Started